 Transferring data via SFTP/FTPS

-If you have an existing SFTP/FTPS server that you use, then we can link it so that you can transfer files to and from Emarsys.
-To use your SFTP/FTPS server you just need to provide Emarsys Support with the following details, and they can then arrange for the facility to be configured for you:
+If you have an existing SFTP/FTPS server that you use, then you can link that remote server to transfer files to and from Emarsys.
+To use your SFTP/FTPS server, you need to configure the following details on the Emarsys Platform:

 - The directory to use